kamalsoft/SpeakSphere/docs/WIKI.md

 ## Community & Contribution

 - [Contribution Guidelines](./CONTRIBUTING.md): How to contribute to the project, including coding style and pull request process.
+- [Onboarding Guide](./ONBOARDING.md): A guide for new developers to get their environment set up.
 - [Frequently Asked Questions (FAQs)](./FAQS.md): Common questions about the project.
 - [Changelog](./CHANGELOG.md): A log of all notable changes to the project.